Active Directory attribute mappings to Okta properties

 If you have manager value coming from Workday or any other app into Okta and that value can be represented as mangerDN in AD, use the managerDn mapping.
 In this case the manager can be in different domain than the user.

 If you have manager value coming from Workday or any other application into Okta and that value can be represented as managerUPN in AD, use the managerUpn mapping.
-When doing so, the manager must be in same domain as the user.
+In this case, the manager must be in same domain as the user.

 - If any AD attribute that is required by Okta is missing in a user's profile, the user is ignored.
 The exception is the Okta email attribute which is required.
 If the AD user object's email attribute is not populated, it will be populated by the userPrincipalName value.